2400/git-lab/README.md

 ---

-6. In a terminal/PowerShell window go to the `git-lab` directory.
+6. In a terminal window go to the `git-lab` directory.

     ```console
     cd git-lab